 If you experience excessive sleepiness and/or difficulty in initiating and sustaining uninterupted sleep, an evaluation for a sleep study may be ordered by your family physician or a sleep specialist.

 What is a sleep study?

 During your visit to the Sleep Center, a team of trained technologists and physician will monitor and analyze your sleep study.
 The sleep study, or polysomnogram, records various types of measurements that identify different sleep stages and various sleep problems.
 This painless procedure uses devices that are designed to be as comfortable as possible.
 A physician who is a board certified sleep specialist will evaluate your study after it has been analyzed and consult with you and your primary care physician about further treatment.
-The Sleep Center is a specialty service of Ohio County Hospital.
+The Sleep Center is a specialty service of Ohio County Healthcare.

 Will my insurance pay for a Sleep Study?

 Medical procedures performed at the Sleep Center are covered by most insurance plans.
 The hospital will prepare and submit your insurance claim as a courtesy to you.
 Because some insurance providers require prior authorization, our staff will assist patients in contacting their representative for specific policy coverage.

 How do I get a referral into the Sleep Center?